What to Do If Your Teen Fails a School Drug Test?

 As for parents, they are often left in a state of shock with all kinds of questions racing through their heads.
 If you ever find yourself in this situation, here are some suggestions about what steps to take:

 - Breathe.
 Take a few moments to gather yourself and process what is happening.
-It is normal to feel betrayed, mad, or guilty, but don’t be impulsive and angrily confront your teen (or a school official).
+It is normal to feel confused, mad, or guilty, but don’t be impulsive and angrily confront your teen (or a school official).

 - Get information about the test.
 In addition to the substance that your teenager tested positive for, find out everything you can about the testing procedures, who was involved in the process, and what lab or testing facility conducted the test.